impshum/blurg/contents/partials/index.md

 ### Install Instructions

 1. Fork the Blurg repository from Github: <https://github.com/impshum/blurg>
-2. Change the description and website of your forked repo to your website title and url (more info below).
+2. Change the description and website of your forked repo to your website title and url.
 3. Edit the php config file with your details (`/config.php`).
 4. Edit the json config file with your details (`/config.json`).
 5. Upload `/core`, `config.php`, `index.php` and `.htaccess` to your server.